 - Products and services provided by non-traditional defense contractors

 - Cloud services and solutions

 - Contract types limited to Firm-Fixed-Price (FFP), Fixed-Price with Economic Price Adjustment (FPEPA), and Time-and-Materials (T&M)

 See additional references and resources for this strategy in the Contracting Cone – Commercial Items

-Small Business Innovation Research (SBIR) is a competitive program that encourages small businesses to engage in Federal Research and Development (R&D) with the potential for commercialization to stimulate innovation.
+Small Business Innovation Research (SBIR) is a competitive program that encourages small businesses to engage in Federal R&D with the potential for commercialization to stimulate innovation.

 Small Business Technology Transfer (STTR) is another program to facilitate cooperative R&D between small business concerns and non-profit U.S. research institutions with the potential for commercialization of innovative technological solutions.

 Federal agencies with R&D budgets exceeding $100 million are required to allocate a percentage of their R&D budget to these programs.
 Participating agencies determine relevant R&D topics for their programs.

 SBIR/STTR is a gated process with three phases executed through BAA contracts, grants, or agreements:

 - Phase I Concept Development: Explore technical merit and feasibility of an idea or technology and determine the quality of performance of the small business prior to providing further Federal support in Phase II.
 Contracts are no more than six months in duration and are funded by the SBIR/STTR program.
 Typically, Phase I awards are typically less than $150,000.